Frame

 brief

-As a startup journalism publication, Frame was producing innovative multimedia concepts, but didn’t have a scalable product.
+As a startup journalism publication, Frame was producing innovative multimedia concepts but were unsure how best to scale them.

 The challenge was to maintain their identity and product principles while creating a scalable solution.